Introduction and General Information about the APPIC Match

 In Phase I of the Match, applicants and programs submit Rank Order Lists and a matching process will be carried out using those Rank Order Lists.
 The results of Phase I of the Match will then be distributed.

-A second selection process will begin immediately upon the conclusion of Phase I of the Match, with the goal of placing applicants who did not obtain a position in Phase I into positions that remain available after Phase I. Programs with available positions, including positions left unfilled in Phase I, will offer those positions to applicants in Phase II of the Match.
-Applicants who registered for Phase I but did not obtain a position in Phase I will be eligible to participate in Phase II.
-Those applicants will use the AAPI ("APPIC Application for Psychology Internships") Centralized Application Service to submit applications to programs with available positions.
+Phase II of the Match is a second selection process that begins immediately upon the conclusion of Phase I, with the goal of placing applicants who did not obtain a position in Phase I into positions that remain available after Phase I. Programs with available positions, including positions left unfilled in Phase I, will offer those positions to applicants in Phase II of the Match.
+Applicants who did not obtain a position in Phase I will be eligible to participate in Phase II.
 Applicants and programs will submit new Rank Order Lists for Phase II of the Match.
-A second matching process will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed.
+A second matching process will then be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed.

-APPIC also operates a "Post-Match Vacancy Service" that begins upon conclusion of Phase II and will allow programs to announce unfilled positions as well as newly-funded positions that become available into the Spring and Summer.
+APPIC also operates a "Post-Match Vacancy Service" that begins upon the conclusion of Phase II and allows programs to announce unfilled positions as well as newly-funded positions that become available into the Spring and Summer.

 Students: A student is eligible to participate in the APPIC Match if he/she meets ALL of the following requirements: